 That is about to come to a crashing halt.
 With all the political noise generated by the Bill, it has gone somewhat unnoticed that the 75-year-old deduction for alimony payments is repealed EFFECTIVE January 1, 1019.
 The change will not affect anyone divorced before 2019.
 Also, effective January 1, 2019, the spouse receiving alimony will no longer have to pay taxes on it.

 In essence, as of January 1, 2019 alimony will be treated just like child support, which already is not taxable to the recipient or tax deductible to the payor.
 Anything can happen over the next year but if it doesn’t, you can thank your elected Congress persons who voted in favor of it.
-It will take away a valuable divorce settlement tool.

 A graduate of the University of Florida for his B.A.
 And Law degree, Chris is an avid Florida Gator fan, as well as Pearl Jam, Nascar and Golf.